Lukasdotcom/fantasy-manager/README.md

    7. By Position
 9. Download player data as json or csv
 10. See all historical user data(As long as the server was up).
-11. And all of these features in a Modern Responsive UI available in a light and dark theme
+11. And all of these features in a Modern Responsive UI available in a light and dark theme.

 ## Screenshots